Tsetlin machine: Applications

-Original Tsetlin Machine
+Original Tsetlin machine

-Tsetlin Automaton
+Tsetlin automaton

-The Tsetlin Automaton is the fundamental 'learning unit' of the Tsetlin machine.
+The Tsetlin automaton is the fundamental learning unit of the Tsetlin machine.
 It tackles the multi-armed bandit problem, learning the optimal action in an environment from penalties and rewards.
-Computationally, it can be seen as an FSM that changes its states based on the inputs.
+Computationally, it can be seen as a finite-state machine (FSM) that changes its states based on the inputs.
 The FSM will generate its outputs based on the current states.